lr42/gentle/roadmap.md

 Bugs
 ------------------------------------------------------------------------

-- [ ] There is no indication to the user of how long the short break lasts.  -->  Add the short break time to the short break screen.
+- [x] There is no indication to the user of how long the short break lasts.  -->  Add the short break time to the short break screen.
-- [ ] There is no description of what is going on on the long break screen, only a countdown timer.  -->  Provide information to the user on what is happening.  ("Get away from the computer and stretch your legs for a bit.
+- [x] There is no description of what is going on on the long break screen, only a countdown timer.  -->  Provide information to the user on what is happening.  ("Get away from the computer and stretch your legs for a bit.
 6½ minutes remaining.")
-- [ ] When you click the long break early notification glow box, and then click the "skip break" button, it goes right back to showing the glow box.
+- [x] When you click the long break early notification glow box, and then click the "skip break" button, it goes right back to showing the glow box.
 It should instead go to waiting for a short break.  -->  I think the issue is that the program compares the current time with the clock time set for the next notification.
-Since the next long break isn't past dues when you click the notification early and then skip the break immediately, it thinks the next thing it needs to do is wait for the next break, which is imminent and already in the early notification period.
+Since the next long break isn't past due when you click the notification early and then skip the break immediately, it thinks the next thing it needs to do is wait for the next break, which is imminent and already in the early notification period.